 Irregular correction is most frequently seen pattern of Elliott Wave Theory which witnessed even more than Simple Zigzag Correction but it is very less understood by majority of Elliott Wave Theory analysts and practitioners, even a very few EWT analysts knows about this word “Irregular Correction”.

-You must have observed this word “Irregular Correction” in many of my analysis report and obviously it is basically explained in Chapter 5 (Types of Corrections) of my book but here I tried to explain it in details in best possible way revealing all my research and experience till date which can never be found anywhere else in this world.
+You must have observed this word “Irregular Correction” in many of my analysis report and obviously it is basically explained in Chapter 5 (Types of Corrections) of my book but here I tried to explain it in details in best possible way revealing all my research and experience till date which can never be found anywhere else.

 All my students/book subscribers can understand this article and explanation easily but those who are new to Elliott Wave Theory needs to understand the concepts of “Elliott Wave Cycles” and “Characteristics of all the 8 waves 1, 2, 3, 4, 5, a, b and c” to understand this article.
 Newbie can read these two articles to understand the concepts of Elliott Wave Theory before reading this article for better understanding.